 Egypt continues to see a steady increase of refugees and migrants.
 More than 2,279 refugees were registered in January 2020, 25% of them Syrians.

 These recently arrived refugees and asylum seekers end up in megacities alongside previously arrived refugees and migrants.
 Most refugees heavily rely on humanitarian assistance.
 They live in overcrowded and impoverished neighbourhoods where local communities are already struggling with difficult living conditions and high unemployment.
 Access to basic services such as healthcare and education is challenging.
 According to the UN Refugee Agency (UNHCR), 84% of the refugees are vulnerable and live below the poverty line.

 The influx of refugees and migrants coincides with Egypt’s worst economic recession in decades.
 This has led to dramatic price rises for food and utilities, making life even tougher for those at the bottom of the socio-economic ladder.
 In addition, refugees from African countries have limited access to formal education and suffer linguistic barriers and discrimination, further contributing to their marginalisation.

-EU assistance targets Syrian refugees and the most vulnerable among other refugees groups and their hosting communities.
-The EU funds humanitarian projects that focus on three main priorities: protection, health, and education in emergency (EiE).
+European Union humanitarian aid targets Syrian refugees, but also the most vulnerable among other refugees and host communities.
+The EU’s humanitarian funds focus on 3 main sectors: protection, healthcare and education in emergencies.

-In the area of education, the Commission's humanitarian aid funding intends to provide access to formal schooling and reduce related barriers for the most vulnerable refugee children.
-Barriers to education may be academic, financial, institutional or social and emotional, as well as any other obstacles children face as refugees.
+In the field of education, EU humanitarian funding helps the most vulnerable refugee children get into formal schooling by reducing the barriers to education.
+These barriers may be academic, financial, institutional, or social and emotional, in addition to other obstacles children face as refugees.
 The support for educational activities focuses on primary and secondary school levels.